acfr/mcl/doc/source/style_guide.rst

 Although sphinx-apidoc_ provides an 'automagic' mechanism for documentation, it is difficult to override its behaviour and format the look and feel of the documentation it produces.
-To allow for more control over the look and feel of the |pyITS| documentation, the structure is specified explicitly.
+To allow for more control over the look and feel of the |MCL| documentation, the structure is specified explicitly.
 Although this approach requires more supervision, the 'heavy lifting' is still done by autodoc_ and autosummary_.

-The Sphinx_ structure is set out in the ``pyITS/doc/source`` directory.
+The Sphinx_ structure is set out in the ``MCL/doc/source`` directory.
 The master document, ``index.rst``, serves as a welcome page and contains the root of the "table of contents tree" (or toctree) - linking to additional documentation.
 Sphinx_ configurations can be found in ``conf.py``.

-Learning how to extend the documentation is best done by studying the structure defined in the ``pyITS/doc/source`` directory.
+Learning how to extend the documentation is best done by studying the structure defined in the ``MCL/doc/source`` directory.
 Modification to the structure will only be necessary if new packages are created or if it is necessary to insert additional documentation (new pages not related to the source code).
 Modifications to existing packages, including the creation of new modules, will not require changes to the documentation source files.
 These changes will be handled by autodoc_ and autosummary_.